ling-sn/star_alignment/README.md

 * `create_env.sbatch`
 * `run_star.py` and `run_star.sbatch`
 * `tagXSstrandedData.awk`
+  * This file is accessed from its permanent directory: `~/umms-RNAlabDATA/Software/B-PsiD_tools/tagXSstrandedData.awk`.
+This path is already included in the code by default, so nothing additional needs to be done.
 ### Instructions
 1. Run `create_env.sbatch` to create the RNA-STAR conda environment
 3. Activate conda environment via `conda activate RNA-STAR`